Masakrancja/ApiVacations/readme.txt

 2. If you use apache2 as server www - check if you have enable "rewrite" and "headers" modules

-3. Edit file `.htaccess` for your preferences
+3. Edit file `.htaccess` and change your domain name if not localhost

 4. Run `composer install`